ConjureFi/ETHW/README.md

 ## Use
 ### SOLIDITY
-Take feedID in the fn params or hardcode
+Take feedID in the fn params or hardcode, with the interface to get the feed.

 ```
 uint256 feedID = x;